 SRF Microneedling for Improved Comfort.

 Microneedling for acne reduces the effects of acne scarring and achieves smoother skin.
-The advanced technology in Scarlet SRF System uses short pulse radiofrequency to resurface uneven skin surfaces and can be used on both the face and body.
+The advanced technology in the Scarlet SRF System uses short pulse radiofrequency to resurface uneven skin surfaces and can be used on both the face and body.
 Typically, requires 3 to 6 treatments to obtain optimal results.

 Faster Treatment Time